RedisLabs/redislabs-docs/content/rs/references/client_references/client_csharp.md

 The above example assumes that you have a Redis Server running locally.

 To configure the connection to your environment, adjust the parameters in the [ConfigurationOptions](https://stackexchange.github.io/StackExchange.Redis/Configuration) object appropriately.
-For the remainder of the examples the configuration will simply be `localhost`.
+For the remainder of the examples, the configuration will simply be `localhost`.

 ## Connection Pooling with StackExchange.Redis